 Soft Glazed Gingerbread Cookies are easy stamped cookies with that ‘wow’ factor.
-They’re soft, perfectly spiced, and lightly glazed to bring out their beautiful patterns ~ this could be your knockout cookie for the season!
+They’re soft, perfectly spiced, and lightly glazed to bring out their beautiful patterns ~ this is the knockout cookie for the season!

 soft glazed gingerbread cookies for the holidays

 Is everybody jazzed for cookie baking season?
 This week I lined up all my flour and sugar canisters front and center on my counter, and it seems like my oven never cools down.
 I love to make the traditional lineup, but every year I try to breakout with something new.
-I’ve been dying to make these gorgeous soft gingerbread cookies from chef Yotam Ottolenghi’s dessert cookbook, Sweet.
-I highly recommend any of his cookbooks, for you, or for gift giving, they’re all amazing and so inspirational.
-You can see links to my favorites at the bottom of the post.
+I’ve been dying to make these gorgeous glazed gingerbread cookies from chef Yotam Ottolenghi’s dessert cookbook, Sweet.

 gingerbread is one of my favorite holiday ‘flavors’

 And I have lots of gingerbread inspired recipes already on the blog.
 Gingerbread cookies can be crunchy or soft, spicy or mild, deep and dark, or more golden.
-I happen to love my gingerbread on the soft side, so these are just perfect for me.
-These cookies stay soft, too, day after day (if they last that long.)
+I happen to love my gingerbread on the soft side, so these soft glazed gingerbread cookies are just perfect for me.
+They stay soft, too, day after day (if they last that long.)

 what are the spices in glazed gingerbread cookies?